 How to make Flaky Roti Paratha

-Unlike the South African Roti this Flaky Paratha is made with normal water.
+Unlike the South African Roti this Flaky Paratha is made with fridge cold water.
 It is not boiled water, like you do for roti.

-If the water is too cold I find it a struggle to get my dough soft and smooth.
 Usually for 2 cups of flour you will need about 1 cup of water, slightly more some days and other days less.
+So please don’t add all your water at once.

 Remember, I always talk about altitude, climate, weather.
 It all plays a role in the amount of liquid we need.